 Simple steps to becoming more self-aware

-It is possible to become more self-aware and develop an objective understanding of your emotions.
+It IS possible to become more self-aware and develop an objective understanding of your emotions.

-- As this happens, take a deep breath and slow yourself down and begin to focus what is in front of you.
+- As this happens, take a deep breath and slow yourself down and begin to focus on what is in front of you.

-- Allow time to observe, it takes time for your brain to focus and process all the information as it presents itself.
+- Allow time to observe; it takes time for your brain to focus and process all the information as it presents itself.

-- Be sure to access all information including feeling your emotions before you take action.
+- Be sure to access all information, including feeling your emotions before you take action.